zack-bitcoin/amoveo/docs/other_blockchains/tessr.md

 Charles Ford is the husband of Deb Ford, who is one of the 6 people on the board of advisors for Tessr.

-Before working on Tessr, Jarold was a homeless drug addict living on Charles Ford's couch.
+Before working on Tessr, Jerold was a homeless drug addict living on Charles Ford's couch.

-Charles Ford is the last person who saw Jarold alive.
-He was driving Jarold on an unplanned trip through a remote location Jarold had never been to before.
-Charles claims that Jarold ran away without warning.
+Charles Ford is the last person who saw Jerold alive.
+He was driving Jerold on an unplanned trip through a remote location Jerold had never been to before.
+Charles claims that Jerold ran away without warning.

-A motive to kill Jarold
+A motive to kill Jerold
 ==========

 Building a blockchain is expensive.